What are the top 10 Vatican Museum Must Sees?

 In order of how you walk through the museums, these Vatican Museum Must Sees include, but are not limited to:

 There is a very special staircase you cannot normally visit in the Vatican museums, designed by Bramante.

 It is composed of two staircases which theoretically allow people to go up and down without crossing each other.

-If you are visiting the Vatican museums with a tour, you will usually not exit the museums via this staircase, as you typically go from the Sistine Chapel into St. Peter's Basilica.
+If you are visiting the Vatican museums with a tour that includes Saint Peter's Basilica, you will not exit the museums via this staircase, as you go from the Sistine Chapel directly into St. Peter's Basilica.

 Why this is in my list of Vatican Museum Must Sees: I don't think this was the intention when it was created, but it has become one of the most photographed things in the Vatican museums.

 To me this is a shame, because there are several masterpieces in there.

 There are so many works by artists I love, including Caravaggio's Deposition, but the jewel in the crown so to speak, is Raphael's last work right before he died: the Transfiguration.